 Today, the Gion Festival continues to be held annually throughout the month of July, with the main procession happening every July 17th.
-Here are some tips and suggestions on how to spend the day!
+In recent years, a second procession was re-introduced to the festival for the following week on July 24th.
+For those wishing to travel to Kyoto and experience the festivities in person, here are some tips and suggestions to help ensure you have a good experience.

-- If you want to stand near the intersections to view the Tsujimawashi (turning of floats), arrive early – because by 8:00 AM, you wouldn’t be able to stand in front anymore.
+- If you want to stand near the intersections to view the Tsujimawashi (turning of floats), plan to arrive early – by 8:00 AM, curbside space will be occupied.

-- If you do not wish to watch the Tsujimawashi, you can arrive from 8:00 to 8:30 AM and still get to stand in the front row.
+- If you do not wish to watch the float turning, close public viewing is more easily available in areas far from the intersections, so you can arrive from 8:00 to 8:30 AM and still get to stand in the front row.

-- Expect some leg pain and sun.
-It is advisable to bring along a portable fan, hat, and a piece of cardboard (if you do not want to dirty your pants by sitting on the pavement).
+- It is advisable to bring along a portable fan, hat, and water to keep refreshed while viewing the parade.

-- There is an unwritten rule where you can sit provided that you are at the frontmost of the crowd (many elderlies do this).
+- There is an informal rule where you can sit provided that you are at the front of the crowd.

-There are many places where you can have your lunch.
-However, I would suggest that you plan your itinerary accordingly as your last stop should be Yasaka Shrine, clocked at 6:00 PM for the Shinko-sai (Mikoshi Procession).
+There are many places in the vicinity of the Gion Matsuri procession where you can have your lunch.
+You should plan your itinerary accordingly as the last event of the day starts at 6:00 PM with the Mikoshi Procession, or Shinko-sai at Yasaka Shrine.

-Another place not to be missed is the Japan Kanji Museum & Library where there will be digital folded screens showing explanations on the floats and videos of the previous Gion Matsuri, accompanied by interesting illustrations and music!
+Another interesting Kyoto destination is the Japan Kanji Museum & Library where there will be digital displays showing explanations on the floats and videos of the previous Gion Matsuri, accompanied by interesting illustrations and music!

 The procession starts from inside of the shrine where they perform rituals before heading to the front of the shrine where a few more rituals are performed.
 The three portable shrines then proceed to their different routes which extends all the way to Matsubara Street and Kyoto City Hall.

-Festivals in Japan tend to be packed with Japanese and foreign visitors alike.
-But as long as you abide by the rules, you can enjoy this centuries-old festival despite the summer heat and crowd.
+Festivals in Japan draw crowds of both Japanese and foreign visitors alike.
+But as long as you come prepared, you can keep cool and enjoy this centuries-old festival.